obgwew/FDSB-FreeDesignStudioBot/wiki.md

 ## break

 Exits the nearest enclosing `$while` or `$for` loop immediately.
 Using `$break` outside a loop is a logic error caught at validation time.

-> ⚠️ `$break` is experimental and may behave unexpectedly in some cases.

 ```
 $break